 Playing time: roughly thirty minutes

 Skill factor: simple

 Luck factor: moderate

 My score: 7/10

 The first thing we noticed was the colorful tropical scenery.
 The game is set on an archipelago of the Pacific islands.
-We all have an image of paradise in the back of our mind, and sandy beaches on a remote island is a very popular depiction of it.
+We all have an image of paradise in the back of our mind, and sandy beaches on a remote island are a very popular depiction of it.
 That’s the trump card Kahuna is playing and its strongest selling point.
-The board looks very nice, but I wouldn’t mind a bit more detail on the islands, like huts, rivers, etc. It seems the islands are uninhabited since they are made only of beach and jungle.
+The board looks very nice, but I wouldn’t mind a bit more detail on the islands, like huts, rivers, etc. It seems the islands are uninhabited since they are made only of beaches and jungles.

 How is Kahuna played?